Configuring SCIM Integration

 - Make sure that the Test Mode option is selected.

 We recommend keeping Test Mode enabled until you’ve configured the connection between KnowBe4 and your identity provider and have run a successful sync.
-Test Mode is used to generate a report of what will happen when SCIM is enable.
+Test Mode is used to generate a report of what will happen when SCIM is enabled.
 This means no changes are made to your console so you can configure your setup without worrying about changes to your console.
 When you are ready, you can disable Test Mode from your Account Settings to enable syncing.

 If you are switching from ADI to SCIM, Test Mode will be enabled automatically after you save your Account Settings.